jttuboi/godot_training_my_projects/README.md

-# godot_training_my_projects
+# Godot training - my projects

 My folder for small projects to learn and create the Godot engine